PharmGKB/PharmCAT/docs/using/Calling-CYP2D6.md

 ---
 title: Calling CYP2D6
-permalink: technical-docs/calling-cyp2d6/
 parent: Using PharmCAT
 nav_order: 6
 ---
 # Calling CYP2D6

-**PharmCAT does not natively support calling CYP2D6** from VCF due to the large influence of structural variation and copy number variation (CNV) on predicted phenotype, which is beyond the scope of what can be called from SNPs in a VCF.
-However, PharmCAT does allow input of [PharmCAT-formatted](https://github.com/PharmGKB/PharmCAT/wiki/Outside-Call-Format) data from external CYP2D6 callers.
-This allows the user to select their preferred CYP2D6 caller and include CYP2D6 results in their PharmCAT report.
-However, **we provide this functionality with some strong warnings** about using unsuited genotyping technologies for calling CYP2D6.
-In short, **we** ***strongly discourage*** **using whole-exome sequencing or low coverage whole-genome sequencing data to call CYP2D6** (our reasoning is provided below).
+While PharmCAT supports CYP2D6, we **do NOT recommend calling CYP2D6 from VCF** due to the large influence of structural variation and copy number variation (CNV) on predicted phenotype, which is beyond the scope of what can be called from SNPs in a VCF.
+In particular, **we** ***strongly discourage*** **using whole-exome sequencing or low coverage whole-genome sequencing data to call CYP2D6**.

-The example of external CYP2D6 calls was based on results from the StellarPGx.
-Please note we are not affiliated with the StellarPGx team and offer no guarantees about its performance.
-Any questions or concerns on StellarPGx should be directed to the StellarPGx maintainers [twesigomwedavid@gmail.com](twesigomwedavid@gmail.com).
-Usage instructions for StellarPGx can be found on their [github](https://github.com/SBIMB/StellarPGx).

-## Sequencing Technology Benchmark
+## Why calling CYP2D6 from VCF is a Bad Idea

 For demonstration purposes, we are using [StellarPGx](https://github.com/SBIMB/StellarPGx), which supports calling CYP2D6 with structural variants and CNV from whole genome sequencing (WGS) CRAM/BAM files.
 StellarPGx has been benchmarked against the CDC's [GeT-RM](https://www.cdc.gov/labquality/get-rm/inherited-genetic-diseases-pharmacogenetics/pharmacogenetics.html) dataset which provides ground truth sequencing data for benchmarking variant calling tools.
 According to the [StellarPGx paper](https://ascpt.onlinelibrary.wiley.com/doi/full/10.1002/cpt.2173), StellarPGx produces results with a higher concordance to GeT-RM than other available CYP2D6 callers.
 However, this benchmark was performed using GeT-RM's short-read 30x PCR-free WGS dataset.
 In addition to high-coverage WGS, GeT-RM also provides access to low-coverage WGS and whole exome sequencing (WES) data for some samples.
 We selected 6 random Get-RM samples and ran StellarPGx on the high-coverage WGS, low-coverage WGS, and WES and compared the results to the GeT-RM ground truth calls.